 as a polite request (as opposed to a forceful demand, which would use more confident words).

 Since past simple gets backshifted to past perfect, did gets backshifted to had (and the main verb changes to the past participle form). [see the backshifting printout]

 Multi-word modals get backshifted according to the first word of the modal:

 There are only two reasons that you would change the main verb when backshifting:

-There is no modal verb, as with a positive sentence backshifted from present simple to past simple.
+There is no auxiliary verb, as with a positive sentence backshifted from present simple to past simple.